top

 Leaning into Open Adoption

-Jeannine and Ryan were ready for the average wait time of one to 12 months.
+Jeannine and Ryan were ready for a wait time of average of 12 months.
 So, they were shocked when they received an opportunity just three weeks after going active.

 Jeannine was at work one evening, talking with a coworker about her and Ryan’s adoption journey.
 When she saw the call from American Adoptions, she says she felt every possible emotion in a split second.